eviltwo/PasteNext/README.md

 ```

 # Feature
 **Safely** change sibling index of pasted objects.
-This tool does not override the paste function.
-Just change sibling index of the generated object.
+This tool does not override paste function.
+Just change sibling index of generated object.

+Work confirmed : Unity 2022.3.0